 My work explores North Norfolk, my childhood home and where I enjoy living today.
 I spend a lot of my time walking along the coastline with my sketchbook observing and drawing.
 It is a place where I feel a connection, a sense of presence.
-I then reflect on the studies once back at my studio surrounded by views of undulating countryside set in the Holy valley of Walsingham.
+I then reflect on the studies once back at my studio surrounded by views of undulating countryside.

 The horizon is my focal point and my sketchbooks give insight into how I work as an artist; rapidly drawing my feelings of a place through mark making is key to recalling all the energy I sense when sketching the fleeting and ethereal light.
 Often on these coastal walks, my passion for the work grows, not only in an emotional response but also a spiritual one, sensing the joy of my Creator.
 Capturing the seasonal elements along the coast always delights me; the fiery hues of a blazing sunset, the misty sea frets together with the clarity of light on a bright breezy day.
 They all seem to come alive, conveying an intense visual experience which speaks to my heart expressing the colour and thanksgiving that I feel as an artist.